antonio-spinelli/angular-phonecat/README.md

 [jasmine]: http://pivotal.github.com/jasmine/
 [karma]: http://karma-runner.github.io

-## Versione di Antonio Spinelli
+## Extended version by Antonio Spinelli
-Modifiche effettuate:
+List of changes:
-    - Uso di ui-router al posto di angular-route
+    - Step-13: Using ui-router instead of angular-route
+    - Step-14: Using a controller for switch the "active" state of the navigation tabs